punkrock77/InkBird-Thermometer/README.md

-# InkBird-Thermometer Home Assistant Template
+# InkBird Thermometer Home Assistant Template

 Why:
 The actual sensor will show "32" when probe is unplugged and when the Thermometer is powered off all probes will show "Unavailable".